The story of our food couldn't be told without the talented team that creates the atmosphere and crafts the dishes we present each day.

 After more than a year transforming what was originally a small carriage house in historic downtown Mystic into what is now a cozy New England classic, Oyster Club finally opened its iconic orange doors on September 28, 2011.
 A daily changing menu, sourcing almost exclusively from local farmers, fisherman and artisans, Oyster Club believes that “our food has a story.”
 With the help of the incredible and talented restaurant team, Oyster Club has been telling that story for 5 years now.
 Oyster Club has earned regional and national attention, having been named the “Best Upscale Restaurant in CT” by the Connecticut Restaurant Association, one of the “Best Oyster Bars in America” by Travel & Leisure Magazine, and the #76 restaurant in America by the Daily Meal, on their annual “101 Best Restaurants in America” list.

-Dan serves as the Vice Chair of the Connecticut Restaurant Association, as well as on the Advisory Council of New England Science and Sailing (NESS).
-NESS is a non-profit based in Stonington that empowers local youth through education and experiences on the water.
+Dan serves as Chairman of the Board of the Connecticut Restaurant Association.
+Dan also serves on the Board of the Connecticut Tourism Coalition, the Board at Stone Acres Farm, as well as on the Advisory Council of New England Science and Sailing (NESS).
 In 2016, Dan was named “Restaurateur of the Year” by the Connecticut Restaurant Association.

 James Wayman Executive Chef